Create a scalloped and an eyelet border to add interest to your digital scrapbook page with the use of the Brush Tool.

 - Photoshop Elements: In the Tool Options, open the Brush Picker.
 Open the dropdown menu and choose Default Brushes.
 Choose a Hard Round brush.
 Set the size to 100px, the Opacity to 100%, and the Mode to Normal.
 In the Brush Settings panel, set the Spacing to 90% by dragging the slider to the right or typing in the value.

-Note: You may set the Brush size to whatever you like, but for this tutorial, I am using a 100px brush.
+Note: Set the Brush size to whatever you like.
+I am using a 100px brush.

 - You have now created a Scalloped Border.
 Trim the transparency and save the border to use over and over again.
-But to create an Eyelet Border continue to Step Three.
+To create an Eyelet Border continue to Step Three.

 Step Three: Creating the Eyelet